neerajarun2001/cpp-algorithms/README.md

 ## Algorithms and Data Structures in C++
 This repository contains several important data structures and algorithms, implemented in C++.
 Each implementation has brief notes and links to further readings.
-This code is intended to be used as a learning tool.
+This project is intended to be used as a learning tool.